Core Value

 United Methodist Committee on Relief (UMCOR)

-UMCOR comes alongside those who suffer from natural or human-caused disasters – be it famine, hurricane, war, flood, fire or other events—to alleviate suffering and to be a source of help and hope for those left most vulnerable.
-We provide relief, response and long-term recovery grants when these events overwhelm a community’s ability to recover on their own.
+UMCOR comes alongside those who suffer from natural or human-caused disasters – be it famine, hurricane, war, flood, fire, or other events—to alleviate suffering and to be a source of help and hope for those left most vulnerable.
+We provide relief, response, and long-term recovery grants when these events overwhelm a community’s ability to recover on its own.
 UMCOR also provides technical support and training for partners to address emerging and ongoing issues related to disaster relief, recovery, and long-term health and development

 Youth Mission Trips